bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 addProduct(userCart, appleJuice);
 ```

 The `addProduct` function guarantees consistency because it knows what data to update and from where to update it to keep it valid.
-Correct updates are its area of responsibility, aggregate is its area of influence.
+Correct updates are its area of responsibility.
+Aggregate is its area of influence.

 ### Input Prevalidation